Living in a Shared Building

 The managing agent is KMP Solutions, telephone 020 8371 9171, and the property manager, Yasemin McClure, can be contacted at firstname.lastname@example.org.

-Any damage or disrepair which requires action by the Manager must be notified to him as soon as possible.
+Any damage or disrepair which requires action by the managing agent must be notified to them as soon as possible.
+The number to call for out of hours emergencies is 0203 131 0080, reference KMP001375.

-The Manager must be notified immediately of any damage which may be subject to an insurance claim.
+The managing agent must be notified immediately of any damage which may be subject to an insurance claim.

 If you have a parcel to collect from the desk it will be marked on the board behind the desk with the number of the flat.
 However, there is no security for parcels if they are simply left on the desk when no-one is there, so it would probably be better to ask a neighbour to take delivery instead.